 Key reasons why I choose Ghost

-• Fast & Modern - built on Node.js it is ridiculously fast.
+• Fast & Modern - built on Node.js it is really really fast.
 98% page speed score is great for both search engines and visitors.

 • Additional functionality is enabled with integrations over API replacing the security nightmare of plug-ins with Wordpress and similar.